ChrisVilches/Collection-Sync/README.md

 collectionSlave.sync(SyncOperation.Fetch, 100, { conflictStrategy: SyncConflictStrategy.Force });
 ```

 When syncing, conflicts might occur, and there are a few strategies to overcome them.
-See (TODO: Link to documentation) for details.
+See [SyncConflictStrategy](/docs/enums/SyncConflictStrategy.md) for details.

 A conflict occurs when trying to update a record using a record with an older `updatedAt`.
 In general, when synchronizing data collections, older data should be overwritten by newer data, but sometimes this is not the case, and that's when a conflict is generated.